SvenGDK/XboxMediaUSB/README.md

 RetroArch\thumbnails
 ```

-2. Set permissions for ALL APPLICATION PACKAGES on existing external USB drive
+#### 2. Set permissions for ALL APPLICATION PACKAGES on existing external USB drive
+> This option will ONLY add **ALL APPLICATION PACKAGES** to your external drive.<br/>
+> Use this when you already have set up your external drive for your Xbox.